priyasolaimalai/bankingApp/README.md

-# Getting started with create My Banking App - Use Cases
+# Getting started with create My Banking App - Use Case
     - created a react app
     - configured tailwind